Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Preliminaries on screening operators

-From the perspective of our article, this is already an interesting vertex operator algebra: In the next section we will define screening operators $\zem_{v_i}$ for $v_i\in\mathbb{C}^n$, and the idea of this article is to analyse the algebra generated by these screening operators, which will be largely determined by the braidings $q_{ij}=e^{\pi i(v_i,v_j)}$.
+From the perspective of our article, this is already an interesting vertex operator algebra: In the next section we will define screening operators $\zem_{a_i}$, and the idea of this article is to analyze the algebra generated by these screening operators, which will be largely determined by the braidings $q_{ij}={\rm e}^{\pi {\rm i}(a_i,a_j)}$.

+We also introduce some more vertex algebras that eventually come into play, and which motivate our work: